-WASHINGTON -- The Federal Emergency Management Agency announced that federal disaster assistance has been made available to the Commonwealth of the Northern Mariana Islands to supplement Commonwealth and local recovery efforts in the areas affected by Super Typhoon Yutu beginning on October 24, 2018, and continuing.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the Commonwealth of Puerto Rico to supplement the commonwealth and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020 and continuing.

-Benigno Bern Ruiz has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Ruiz said additional designations may be made at a later date if warranted by the results of damage assessments.
+Alexis Amparo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.

 FEMA's mission is to help people before, during and after disasters.

 Follow FEMA online, on Twitter @FEMA or @FEMAEspanol, on FEMA's Facebook page or Espanol page and at FEMA's YouTube account.
 Also, follow Administrator Pete Gaynor’s activities @FEMA_Pete.